iamdominic2/Fight-and-free-the-self/README.md

 For entities, some math is used: vx = ((x * cos(CAM DIR)) - (y * sin(CAM DIR)));
 vy = ((x * sin(CAM DIR)) + (y * cos(CAM DIR)));

-By the way, the title is a pun: Fight-and-3D-self.

 It was originally a 2022 Scratch project, but I updated the minimap and showed the enemies, and then compiled it to HTML because Scratch was laggy, which was annoying.
 It's great now!